QAGovaerts/QAGovaerts.github.io/_posts/2023-08-18-installing_TrueNAS.md

 After shutting down the TrueNAS VM I removed the SSD from the connected hardware in the Proxmox UI.

 I repeated the process I used to connect the current SSD to connect the new SSD to the TrueNAS VM.
-When the SSD was correctly configured in the config file, I excluded the SSD from backups in de Proxmox UI and started the VM again.
+When the SSD was correctly configured in the config file, I excluded the SSD from backups in the Proxmox UI and started the VM again.

 The last thing was to add the new SSD as cache drive to the pool in TrueNAS and the SSD swap was finished.